 It's curious that Higgins American Indian ink was launched in 1880 by Charles Higgins, shortly after Rufus left Virginia City.
-Charles Higgins was a patent solicitor in Brooklyn, New York during the time Rufus was operating his businesses in Virginia City.
+Charles Higgins was a patent solicitor in Brooklyn, New York, during the time Rufus was operating his businesses in Virginia City.
 Charles would seek out usable inventor's ideas to patent.
-His invention of the “American Indian ink” and the “Eternal Ink” were said to have happened while experimenting with dyes and inks at his sister’s kitchen table.
+His inventions of the "American Indian ink" and the "Eternal Ink" were said to have happened while experimenting with dyes and inks at his sister's kitchen table.
 There is some speculation that the two Higgins ink men were related, and that Rufus had sold his formulas to Charles or worked with him to create the Higgins Ink Company.
-No known supporting documentation has been found, however, and so the timing and common surname linking the two Higgins inks remains coincidental.
+No known supporting documentation exists, however, and so the timing and common surname linking the two Higgins inks remains coincidental.

-If Rufus was the first to sell Higgins ink, then it was Charles who patented and marketed the inks world wide.
-Higgins inks were used in the most popular periodicals of the day used Higgins Inks and recommended them to artists and others in the publishing industry.
-Charles also used artists’ testimonials to promote his inks, creating a niche in the art world that would take his brand across the globe to be the most well loved India ink of its time.
+If Rufus was the first to sell Higgins ink, then it was Charles who patented and marketed the inks worldwide.
+The most popular periodicals of the day used Higgins Inks and recommended them to artists and others in the publishing industry.
+Charles also used artists' testimonials to promote his inks, creating a niche in the art world that would take his brand across the globe to be the most well-loved India ink of its time.

 The Higgins Bottle

 The bottles Rufus L. Higgins first used in Virginia City, Nevada are some of the rarest of ink bottles in the US.
 In 2001, one of the bottles sold at auction for $18,000.
-However, it is Charles’ patented design that has become the iconic shape and size ink bottle that has been used, with various revisions, into the 21st century.
+However, Charles' patented design has become the iconic shape and size ink bottle that has been used, with various revisions, into the 21st century.
 Charles died in 1929, and his son Tracy took over the business.
-Since then it has changed hands a number of times until Chartpak, Inc. purchased the company from Sanford, who had converted the bottle to plastic and sold it under their Design line of art products.
-Chartpak has restored the branding to the original Higgins name in 2007 and will be taking the bottle back to its original glass material in 2019-2020.
+Since then, it has changed hands several times until Chartpak, Inc. purchased the company from Sanford, who had converted the bottle to plastic and sold it under their Design line of art products.
+Chartpak restored the branding to the original Higgins name in 2007.
+What for even more updates to the brand in 2020, including new lines of ink and a new look!